dustin-jacobsen-colorado-edu/cs-5018-wk-5/README.md

 ## Rubric coverage
 - **Web application basic form, reporting**: The web application provides a form where the user can enter a time period and request a statistical analysis of the data collected during that time period.
 The web application also provides a page where the user can view the results of the analysis.
-- **Data collection**: The web application collects data from a public REST API that provides carbon intensity measurements.
+- **Data collection**: The web application collects data from a public REST API that provides air quality measurements.
 - **Data analyzer**: Per user request, the web application provides summary statistics of the data collected.
 - **Unit tests**: Unit tests are included in the `tests/test_fetch_data.py` file.
 - **Data persistence, any data store**: The web application stores the data collected in a MySQL database.